Syncaidius/MoltenEngine/README.md

 ﻿# Molten Engine
 [![Build Status](https://dev.azure.com/jyarwood/MoltenEngine/_apis/build/status/MoltenEngine-.NET%20Desktop-CI)](https://dev.azure.com/jyarwood/MoltenEngine/_build/latest?definitionId=2)  [![Build Android](https://github.com/Syncaidius/MoltenEngine/actions/workflows/build-android.yml/badge.svg)](https://github.com/Syncaidius/MoltenEngine/actions/workflows/build-android.yml)  [![Build Windows](https://github.com/Syncaidius/MoltenEngine/actions/workflows/build-windows.yml/badge.svg)](https://github.com/Syncaidius/MoltenEngine/actions/workflows/build-windows.yml)

-Molten is a engine project I'm working on in my spare time as a means to eventually produce my own games without using a third party engine or framework such as [Unity3D](https://unity3d.com/) or [MonoGame](http://monogame.net).

-In the past I've used MonoGame, XNA and Unity3D to produce a game but never felt quite satisfied with the fact that I didn't actually create the foundations myself, as well as feeling frustrated at times by the limitations of third-party frameworks.
+Molten started as spare-time engine project, which I eventually intend to use to develop my own games without relying on other engines.
+Hopefully you'll find a use for it too!

-While parts of this project will inevitably be a classic case of re-inventing the wheel, I'm teating it as a chance to gain more experience in the area of game engine development.
+While parts of this project will inevitably be a classic case of re-inventing the wheel, I'm treating it as a chance to gain more experience in the area of game engine development.

 # Current Status
 See the following table for the per-platform support and status of each feature.